Billing & Insurance

 - Insurance claims will be submitted to insurance companies free of charge.

 - If you are uninsured or underinsured and need help with your health care expenses, please call the Financial Counseling Contact Center at 1-844-372-4497.

 Remember, insurance policies are a contract between you and your insurance company, and payment of your bill is your responsibility.

 How much will the services cost?

 We can provide you with an estimate for clinic and hospital charges.
 An estimate is based on a number of assumptions, such as the services you will receive and the number of days you may be in the hospital.
 Estimates can vary based on your individual treatment.
 A fee estimate is compiled by determining the average charges previously billed for the same or similar services and /or procedure(s).
-We contract with Eau Claire Anesthesiologists for anesthesiology services, which are billed separately.
-Call 715-834-8721 for estimates on anesthesia costs.

 Some factors that may make your total charges higher or lower than average include:

 - Unexpected procedures performed at the same surgical session

 - Ancillary services, such as lab work and X-rays